maitreverge/minishell_101/ressources/maitreverge/README.md

 The `ttyname` function is a standard C function that returns a pointer to a string which describes the terminal device that is open on the file descriptor fd.

 - ***Function Description***:: `ttyname` returns a pointer to a string which describes the terminal device that is open on the file descriptor fd.
-The string is a static buffer that is overwritten by each call to ttyname.
+The string is a static buffer that is overwritten by each call to `ttyname`.
 If fd is not an open file descriptor or if it is not associated with a terminal, NULL is returned.

 - ***Prototype***: `char *ttyname(int fd);`